 Part 1: Pago Pago (2 Days)

 Pronounced ‘Pango-Pango’, Pago Pago is the largest settlement in American Samoa.
-But it’s actually not a town per se, more like an area along the Pago Pago harbor that’s home to a number of small villages.
+But it’s actually not a town per se, more like an area along the Pago Pago harbor that’s home to several small villages.
 The thin sliver of flat coastal land is mostly taken up by shops, schools, government & infrastructure facilities, hotels, and the port.
 At its eastern end is the tuna cannery, a major source of employment for locals.

 Pago Pago can feel a bit hectic, with constant traffic on its two-lane ‘highway’.
 Everybody has a car on the island, preferably an American made pickup truck.
 But Pago Pago does have its tropical charm.
 To fully appreciate the beauty of the place, go for a stroll as school wraps up.
 Even better, venture inland on a thrilling hike and you’ll find yourself in a whole new dimension, where the madness of town is replaced with breathtaking views.